garronej/ts-ci/README.md

 - If you are going to programmatically load files outside of the ``dis/`` directory ( like the ``package.json`` or files inside ``res/`` ) be mindful that the paths might not be the one you expect.
 [Details](#accessing-files-outside-the-dist-directory).
 - The template does not support ``.npmignore`` ( it use the safer ``package.json`` ``files`` instead ).
 - The template does not support ``.npmrc``.
+- In rare occasions the workflow in charge of performing the initial configuration does not fire up.
+  If it is the case for you please delete the repo you just created and start over again.

 # How to use